imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="deletetemplatesbulk"></a>
 # **DeleteTemplatesBulk**
-> void DeleteTemplatesBulk (DeleteTemplatesBulkInputObject deleteTemplatesBulkInputObject, bool? xIgnoreNullValues = null)
+> void DeleteTemplatesBulk (DeleteTemplatesBulkInputObject deleteTemplatesBulkInputObject)

 Delete template by given ID(s) or delete all templates.